 Latest posts by Erkán Karakoyunlu (see all)

-- Borussia Mönchengladbach: Let the ball do the talking - August 15, 2017
+- Borussia Mönchengladbach: The start was successful - August 25, 2017